Jim Thorpe, Pennsylvania

-Jim Thorpe is a borough and the county seat of Carbon County in the U.S. state of Pennsylvania.
-It is part of Northeastern Pennsylvania.
-It is historically known as the burial site of Native American sports legend Jim Thorpe.
+Jim Thorpe (known as East and West Mauch Chunk until 1954) is a borough in and the county seat of Carbon County, Pennsylvania, United States.
+It is part of Northeastern Pennsylvania and is historically known as the burial site of Native American sports legend Jim Thorpe.

-Jim Thorpe is located in the Pocono Mountains of northeastern Pennsylvania approximately 29 mi northwest of Allentown, 83 mi northwest of Philadelphia, and 117 mi west of New York City.
+Jim Thorpe is located in the Pocono Mountains of Northeastern Pennsylvania, approximately 29 mi northwest of Allentown, 83 mi northwest of Philadelphia, and 117 mi west of New York City.